djnakabaale/developer-orientation/README.md

 # Request Access
 You will need to be granted access to variouis platforms and resources that we use.
 Here is a list.
+    - ID; You will need to be granted access through you ID, to various doors around the building including the office space where we work.
-- Github repo which is at (hub.louisville.edu)
+    - Github repo; which is at (https://hub.louisville.edu)
-- Plone
+    - Plone; which is a content management system mainly used to develop and maintain various websites including the new    ITS(https://louisville.edu/its) website.
     - Cardbox.
-As you of University of Louisville student/employee, you can request a cardbox account.
+As a University of Louisville student/employee, you can request a cardbox account.
 More information about doing this can be found here: (https://louisville.edu/its/cardbox/) after which you should request to be invited to the respective shared folders.

 # Software tools and applications to download
 You are more than welcome to use your favorite text editor.
-In addition to any project specific tools that you may have to download, it is important to have tools (figma and zeplin) as these help us visualize most of our applications before actual implementation commences.
+In addition to any project specific tools that you may have to download, it is important to have tools figma(https://www.figma.com/downloads/) and zeplin(https://support.zeplin.io/en/articles/244698-downloading-mac-and-windows-apps).
+These tools are used by our graphic designers to help us visualize our applications before actual implementation commences.